Saccharide/healthshare/README.md

   Gets a list of files for a user which were approved by another.

 	input: Ethereum address
-	output: A list of p2pFilenames with encrypted secret share in the form of one single string
+	output: A list of p2pFilenames with encrypted secret share

   **Verification and Testing**